 To enhance the district's efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) shall be formed.
-It shall be structured in a way that ensures age-appropriate recommendations are made which correlate to our district's grade configurations.
+It shall be structured in a way that ensures age-appropriate recommendations are made that correlate to our district's grade configurations.6

 The SNPAAC shall have the powers and responsibilities delegated to it by statute and Rule and are incorporated into this policy by reference.
 The overarching goal of the committee shall be to promote student wellness by monitoring how well the district is doing at implementing this policy.
-The SNPAAC shall use modules 1, 2, 3, 4, and 8 of the CDC's School Health Index as a basis for assessing each school's progress toward meeting the requirements of this policy.
+The SNPAAC shall use modules 1, 2, 3, 4, and 8 of the CDC's School Health Index as a basis for annually assessing each school's progress toward meeting the requirements of this policy.
 The results of the annual assessment shall be included in each school's ACSIP, provided to each school's principal, and reported to the board.
 Goals and objectives for nutrition and physical activity shall also be included in the ACSIP.

-Parents, students, the District's teachers of physical education, school health professionals, the District School Board of Directors, the District's school administrators, members of the community, and representatives of the District's school food authority shall be included in the development, implementation, and periodic review of the District's wellness policy to the extent interested persons from each group desire to be included.8
+Members of the District's Board of Directors, school administrators, school nutrition personnel, teacher organizations, parents, students, professional groups (such as nurses), and community members_shall be included in the development, implementation, and periodic review of the District's wellness policy to the extent interested persons from each group desire to be included.8